 As it stands, the ruling is in considerable limbo.
 A higher court can review the motion in a summary judgement and either choose to uphold or dismiss it.
 Briefs and arguments could be scheduled to look into both the ruling and the motion in extensive detail.
 Or legislators could attempt to pick and choose portions of the ruling to keep and discard, or try to bring it down to state-level rules, allowing states in favor of it to adopt it and those not in favor to avoid it.

 With the administration change occurring next month, a likely option is that the judge’s blockage will be upheld and the ruling will be discarded.
 Most of the opposition for the ruling came from Republican representatives, who will hold a majority in Congress and be backed by a GOP White House.

-For more information about overtime laws or for help with an employment lawsuit involving wages, contact Shellist Lazarz Slobin LLP.
+For more information about overtime laws or for help with an employment lawsuit involving wages, contact Shellist Lazarz Slobin.
 Our Houston employment law attorneys are capable of representing and protecting your best interests, whether you are an employer or employee in Texas.
 Complete a submission form today to get started.